jonnonz1/nz-statute-book/acts/public/1908/sale-of-goods-act-1908.md

 ### 17 Sale by sample
 (1) A contract of sale is a contract for sale by sample where there is a term in the contract, express or implied, to that effect.
-(2) In the case of a contract for sale by sample there is an implied condition— (a) that the bulk shall correspond with the sample in quality;
-  (b) that the buyer shall have a reasonable opportunity of comparing the bulk with the sample; and (c) that the goods shall be free from any defect, rendering them unmerchantable, which would not be apparent on reasonable examination of the sample.
+(2) In the case of a contract for sale by sample there is an implied condition— (a) that the bulk shall correspond with the sample in quality; and (b) that the buyer shall have a reasonable opportunity of comparing the bulk with the sample; and (c) that the goods shall be free from any defect, rendering them unmerchantable, which would not be apparent on reasonable examination of the sample.